 Grytviken first gained popularity in 1915 when it was referred to as a whaling station.
-After Shackleton lost his ship known as Endurance in the waters after hitting a pack, Shackleton re- united with civilization in Grytviken, South Georgia.
+After Shackleton lost his ship known as Endurance in the waters after hitting a pack, Shackleton reunited with civilization in Grytviken, South Georgia.
 Shackleton was buried at a small graveyard that is found in Grytviken and his grave can be seen even today.
 However, historians claim that Grytviken might not be the whaling spot he said he found assistance and the devastating journey by the actual whaling was just close to Grytviken.
-As usual, if you are planning to travel to this island, you only option to get in to Grytviken is by ship and you can tour the island by walking.
-While it might not be very promising for most tourists, it is definitely a recommended travel destination for a curious traveler.
+As usual, if you are planning to travel to this island, your only option to get into Grytviken is by ship and you can tour the island by walking.
+While it might not be very promising for most tourists, it is a recommended travel destination for a curious traveler.

 In addition to this whaling station, another attraction jewel in Grytviken is the local museum that is manned by Pauline and Tim Carr.
-At the museum, you will get to learn more regarding the whaling industry and natural history of Grytviken Island.
-The Norwegian Church has recently been restored and definitely worthy a visit and you can as well visit the grave yard.
-This grave houses remains of Ernest Shackleton who was a famous explorer at the island.
+At the museum, you will get to learn more regarding the whaling industry and the natural history of Grytviken Island.
+The Norwegian Church has recently been restored and worth a visit and you can as well visit the graveyard.
+This grave house remains of Ernest Shackleton who was a famous explorer at the island.

 Grytviken also has a research station run by British Antarctic Survey and you can as well pop in to get a hint on the kind of research projects being undertaken here.
-Hiking is an enjoyable activity in Grytviken at the reservoir which is found at the hill top just next to the nearby whaling station.
-While the footing can at times be very muddy, you can nevertheless be assured be assured of an excellent bay view and you also enjoy the nice scenery.
-Be cautious about terns which can attack you especially when you move close to their nesting place and you need to keep a safe distance.
-You can also visit the Shackleton’s grave where the explorer is buried alongside many whalers who eventually died.
+Hiking is an enjoyable activity in Grytviken at the reservoir which is found at the hilltop just next to the nearby whaling station.
+While the footing can at times be very muddy, you can nevertheless be assured of an excellent bay view and you also enjoy the nice scenery.
+Be cautious about terns that can attack you especially when you move close to their nesting place and you need to keep a safe distance.
+You can also visit Shackleton’s grave where the explorer is buried alongside many whalers who eventually died.